mullanptr/AuD/README.md

 Splitting a tree according to the highest information gain possible

-Will be used in an implementaion of a random forest
+Will be used in an implementaion of a single random tree -> Will be used in an implementation of a random forest